Dive Holiday Designers

 Shell-cases on the wreck of the cruiser HMS Pathfinder.

 Don't forget to cast your vote in DIVER Magazine's latest Big Question for the chance to win a Luxfer emergency pony cylinder worth £106.
-This month we are asking: Do you ever take shellfish etc for the pot while diving?
+This month we are asking: Do you log your dives digitally?
 Answer yes or no, and feel free to comment.

 HMS Amphion sank after striking a mine